 By Robert Preidt

-The findings were published in the Sept.
-4 JAMA Internal Medicine.
+The study findings were published Jan.
+9 in the journal Science Translational Medicine.